Back to blog

 • Which user journey should AI improve first: search, lead conversion, listing quality, valuation, tours, maintenance, or risk?

-• Which data is reliable enough to ground the AI feature today?
+• Which data is reliable enough to ground the AI feature today, and who owns quality, consent, retention, and audit rules?

 • Which outputs require human review before users see them or before actions happen?